kclt/UK-Traffic-Accidents-Project/README.md

 2. Serious
 3. Fatal

-Thus we are dealing with a multi-class classification problem/analysis.
+Thus, we are dealing with a multi-class classification problem/analysis.

 Using this prediction results, we can help insurance companies to:
 1. Evaluate insurance claims payment